pmiguelpinto90/ShiftDisplay/README.md

 ## Changelog

 - master ()
+  - NEW: added static drive
-  - NEW: individual anode/cathode display types
+  - NEW: added clear() function
-  - CHANGE: default decimal places = 1
+  - CHANGE: default decimal places is now 1
+  - CHANGE: renamed show() to update() and changed its behaviour
+  - CHANGE: display type constants type changed from int to DisplayType
+  - CHANGE: dot value is now optional in setDot() and setDotAt()
+  - CHANGE: deprecated show(value, time) for simplicity sake
+  - DOC: removed 74HC595 references because it works with other shift registers
+  - DOC: added type of constants
+  - DOC: square brackets for optional args
+  - FIX: compiler warnings
 - 3.6.1 (17/9/2017)
   - DOC: improved README
 - 3.6.0 (15/9/2017)